GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I start with drawing the data structures, and I spend a lot of time thinking about them.
-I also think about what the program has to go through before I start writing code.
+> ### When you find you have to add a feature to a program, and the program's code is not structured in a convenient way to add the feature, first refactor the program to make it easy to add the feature, then add the feature.
 >
-> ~ *Gary Kildall*
+> ~ *Kent Beck*

 ---
 ## 🏎 Quick Facts